Honchkrow/DeconE/README.md

 </center>

-Usually, only one metrics may not be sufficient to reveal the deconvolution efficacy ([Wei, *et al.*](https://doi.org/10.1093/bib/bbab362)). decone provides circle heatmap for illustrating the double metrics in one figure.
+Usually, only one metric may not be sufficient to reveal the deconvolution efficacy ([Wei, *et al.*](https://doi.org/10.1093/bib/bbab362)). decone provides circle heatmap function for illustrating the double metrics in one figure.

 ```R